MakeSchool-Tutorials/Node-Reddit-Clone/P10-Comments-On-Comments-Part-Deux/content.md

 Now, we need the model to expect this embedded doc.

-Mongoose allows us to represent embedded documents by embedding the schema object into the parent object's schema.
-For example:
+`Mongoose` allows us to represent embedded documents by embedding the schema object into the parent object's schema.
+For example, see how the `Comments` schema is embedded into the `BlogPost` schema below:

 ```js
 var Comments = new Schema({